 The downtown business district of Clay City is aging and struggles with vacancies, as do most small towns.
 There is a current community effort to preserve and restore some of the older buildings, as well as an active business association working to support the existing businesses.
 Clay City USA is a civic-minded organization working together with citizens to enhance the town of Clay City and its surroundings.
 The ROCK is a youth center and coffee shop that is housed in an old church.
 The ROCK offers after school programs for elementary kids, a computer lab, game room, tutoring for youth of all ages, a coffee shop and snack bar, and holds evening Bible study for high school and college-age students.
-There is also an excellent pre-school and a daycare/pre-school available to the community, as well as the R.E.I.N.
-Center, a volunteer library that is well used by both children and adults and also offers the HSE Program.
+There is also an excellent pre-school and a daycare/pre-school available to the community, as well as the REIN Center, a volunteer library that is well used by both children and adults and also offers the HSE Program.
 A flower shop on Main Street joins a gift shop, Dollar General store, a convenience store, a tire shop, knife shop, women's boutique, and skilled contractors at Iron Horse Detailing.
 The community has a modern grocery store/deli, as well as six diverse restaurants.
-Unfortunately, two longtime, successful eating establishments had to close their doors in the summer of 2021 due to lack of staff operations and inability to hire employees.
-There is a post office, a weekly newspaper, a pharmacy, a funeral home, and a state-of-the-art medical center adjacent to the high school.
+There is a post office, a pharmacy, a funeral home, and a state-of-the-art medical center adjacent to the high school.
 In July 2021, community leaders including "Recreation Education Information and Nutrition Center Coalition" and county commissioners broke ground on a new community center in Clay City.
-The Wilma & Liston Buell Community Center in Clay City will house a fitness area, library and much more.
+The Wilma & Liston Buell Community Center in Clay City is a nice venue for groups to have meetings, wedding receptions, and other activities.

 The largest employer in the area is Great Dane, which also operates under the name Great Dane Trailers, and is located in Brazil, Indiana.
 This organization primarily operates in the Truck Trailers business / industry within the Transportation Equipment sector.
 Great Dane employs approximately 900 people at this branch location.
 This organization is engaged in manufacturing activities.
 The second largest employer in the area is the Clay Community School Corporation, which employs approximately 700 people.
 This includes both Certified and Classified staff members.
 The historic Clay City Pottery employs five workers.
 Sunrise Coal employs about 30 miners in the ACE in the Hole Mine in Clay City.
 There is one sawmill that employs an average of 15 workers and four farm supply/grain dealers that employ a total of 25 workers each.
-Ceres Solutions employs about 10 workers.
-There is a small family owned cheese factory within a mile of Clay City, a brick factory, highway garage, an RV

-Sales site, as well as a campground facility that is rapidly expanding.
-New and expanding businesses include a Casey's General Store, a community walk that is A.D.A. compliant, meat processing center, laundromat/dog wash, a women's boutique and winery.
+Ceres Solutions employs about 10 workers, as does Schopmeyer Ag Services just north of Clay City employees about 10 workers.
+There is a small family owned cheese factory within a mile of Clay City, a brick factory, highway garage, an RV Sales site, as well as a campground facility that is rapidly expanding.
+New and expanding businesses include a Casey's General Store, a community walk that is ADA compliant, meat processing center, laundromat/dog wash, a women's boutique and winery.